gpoehl/phpReport/docs/source/sugar.rst

 Extra sugar
 -----------

-The report class has some extra methods to provide you with useful informations.
+The report class has some extra convenience methods to provide you with useful informations.

 .. php:class:: Report